Focus: 5-AXIS CNC Gear Manufacture.

 Rounding off the exhibits will be an automated system configured for gear blank production based on an Okuma Genos L3000 lathe fitted with a Cellro robotic system from Holland for automatically loading billets and unloading components.

-The proceedings will include guest speakers including Dr David Curtis, Senior Technical Fellow from the Advanced Manufacturing Research Centre and Dr Rob Frazer, Head of Gear Design Unit at Newcastle University, who will present on behalf of the British Gear Association.
+The proceedings will include guest speakers including Dr David Curtis, Senior Technical Fellow from the Advanced Manufacturing Research Centre and Dr Rob Frazer, Senior Engineer from Design Unit at Newcastle University, who will present on behalf of the British Gear Association.

 There will be plenty of opportunity to network with the leading